admin-asian-mental-health-collective/amhc-admin-dashboard/README.md

 ### React Components

 Components have their own directory (that is named using a capitalized first letter) containing an `index.js` and a `style.css`.
+All components should be formatted using Prettier, be functional components, utilize hooks where needed, and have a test file.
+We use atomic design and typically start our component creation in the `/src/components/organisms/` directory.
+Once you've created your component it can then be refactored into smaller components that are stored in the `/src/components/molecules/` directory.
+The `/src/components/atoms/` directory is used to stored primitive components such as buttons and inputs.

 ```jsx